anishacharya/DeLiCoCo-IEEE-Transactions/README.md

 Citation
 ------------
-If you find this useful for your research consider giving a :star2: and citing the following article:
+If you find this useful for your research consider citing the following article:
 ```
 @article{hashemi2020benefits,
   title={On the benefits of multiple gossip steps in communication-constrained decentralized optimization},